Castcloud/Castcloud/README.md

 	</tr>
 </table>

 __Notice:__ `Setting keys` are not a rigid part of the specification, but an attempt to find common ground.
-This list will be modified as per developer adoption unrelated of API versioning to set a common ground.
+This list will be modified as per developer adoption regardless of API versioning to set a common ground.

 #### Server logic
 The server should send all the users global `settings` and all `settings` with `clientspecific` overrides for the active client.
 The server needs to keep track of which client specified the `clientspecific` override.
 The `clientspecific` override is applicable to all clients with the same client name string, and it is not specific to the clients `UUID` or `token`.
 Several instances of a client can keep their `clientspecific` `settings` in sync across several devices.